gitbls/pistrong/README.md

 ## makeMyCA

-makeMyCA builds a complete CA configured for use with iOS, Windows, and Linux clients.
+makeMyCA builds a complete CA configured for use with Android, iOS/MacOS, Linux, and Windows clients.
 makeMyCA prompts for all the configuration information and provides explanations of each item.
 In addition to the necessary Certs, makeMyCA also creates

-* `/etc/swanctl/conf.d/pistrong-CAServerConnection.conf` strongSwan config file for iOS, Windows, and Linux client VPN connections
+* `/etc/swanctl/conf.d/pistrong-CAServerConnection.conf` strongSwan config file for iOS/MacOS, Linux, and Windows client VPN connections
 * `/etc/swanctl/pistrong/CA-iptables` required iptables addition for IPV4 routing to work.
-See Firewall Considerations section below
+See Firewall Considerations section below.

 ## Resetting Everything